 How to Get To Oslob Whale Sharks

-When to Go Swimming with The Whale Sharks in Oslob
+When to Go Swimming With The Whale Sharks in Oslob

-It is best to go as early as possible, the best chances of shale shark sightings and possibly less tourist.
-We actually arrived at the area around 6AM and we’re only able to get in the boat around 8AM.
+It is best to go as early as possible, with the best chances of shale shark sightings and possibly fewer tourists.
+We actually arrived at the area around 6 AM and we’re only able to get in the boat around 8 AM.
 Also, whale sharks in Oslob are abundant in the area all year round so no need to plan on dates.

 What to bring for Swimming with Whale Sharks in Oslob

-Just wear a bathing suit or a dive suit like what I did and bring a towel to dry off after.
+Just wear a bathing suit or a diving suit like what I did and bring a towel to dry off after.
 Be sure to leave the sunscreen at your hotel, as it is prohibited to wear it in the water with the whale sharks.
 Oh and bring your underwater action camera and remember the NO FLASH photography rule when taking photos of the whales.

 Please feel free to tell us about your Whale Shark encounters!
 We would love to hear your stories in the comments below.